iamdevmarcos/MyNotes/README.md

 _"Make your day easier, make your life easier.
 Organize your notes and tasks"._

-this open source project was made for studies, and aims to replicate the macOS interface. <br />
 Be sure to send your feedback.

 ## Technology stack